 The main treatments for bile acid diarrhoea are a low-fat diet and taking a medicine called a bile acid binder.
 A low-fat diet helps to reduce the symptoms of bile acid diarrhoea.
 Medicines that bind to bile acids in the gut (bowel) are usually very effective.

 Other medicines that are used to treat any cause of diarrhoea can also be used to treat bile acid diarrhoea.
 See the separate leaflet called Diarrhoea Medicine for more details.

 What is the outcome?

 Most people with bile acid diarrhoea in which cause is unknown (idiopathic bile acid diarrhoea) respond very well to treatment with a bile acid binder medicine.
-However, you may need to continue taking the medicine for a long time (years) in order to stop the diarrhoea.
+However, the medicine may need to be taken for a long time (years) in order to stop the diarrhoea.

 Bile acid diarrhoea may be caused by an underlying condition affecting the bowel.
 The outcome (prognosis) will then depend on the underlying bowel condition.